alessiogandelli/attention-analysis/README.md

 # data preparation
+Here i describe the processof data preparation, starting from the raw data, passinf to the cleaning and ending with the final dataset.
+The demographic and the time diary were already cleaned while the sesors data wer not so i had to do it by myself.

 ## data import to sqlite
 The data from sensor arrived in a big csv file that needed to be cleaned, but since the size is around some GB the first thing i have done was to import all the data in a SQLite database in order to have a common structure and to have the ability to query only the needed data without having all the data in RAM.

 ## cleaning